medusa-project/metaslurper/README.md

 # About

-Metaslurper is a command-line tool that harvests (slurps) digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
+Metaslurper is a command-line tool that slurps (harvests) digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
 It supports efficient multi-threaded streaming of large numbers of entities from any number of source services, and support for